Devil's River State Trail

 The Devil's River State Trail is a 14.24-mile (22.94 km) state-designated rail trail in Manitowoc County, Wisconsin.
 Parts of the trail are under construction as of early 2010.
-The trail nearly parallels Interstate 43 for much of its route.
+The trail is nearly paralleled by Interstate 43 for much of its route.
 The trail starts in the village park of Denmark, continuing through the village parks of both Maribel and Francis Creek, ending just north of Rockwood.
 The trail is scheduled to be expanded southwards to the city of Manitowoc.

 Route

 The trail begins at the trailhead depot in downtown Denmark (44°20′58″N 87°49′45″W), and travels south, going through downtown Maribel, Francis Creek, and ending in Rockwood(44°10′05″N 87°41′54″W).
 Along the route, the trail crosses the Devil's River on a railroad trestle bridge that towers 100 feet above the river.
 Most of the route is flat, as it is built on an old railroad bed.